 The trading market for our common stock will be influenced by the research and reports that industry or financial analysts publish about us or our business.
-Equity research analysts may discontinue research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
-We do not have any control over the analysts or the content and opinions included in their reports.
+We do not currently have, and may never obtain, research coverage by industry or financial analysts.
+Equity research analysts may elect not to provide research coverage of our common stock after the completion of this offering, and such lack of research coverage may adversely affect the market price of our common stock.
+In the event we do have equity research analyst coverage, we will not have any control over the analysts or the content and opinions included in their reports.
 The price of our shares could decline if one or more equity research analysts downgrade our shares or issue other unfavorable commentary or research about us.
 If one or more equity research analysts cease coverage of us or fail to publish reports on us regularly, demand for our shares could decrease, which in turn could cause the trading price or trading volume of our common stock to decline.